jamiedidthis/quartz/content/_index.md

 Hi!
 I’m [[about|Jamie]], and this is part scratchpad, part library, part second brain, a repository of whatever I’m reading or learning at the moment, evolving as I do.

-I don’t think in linear fashion, so the content is more of an interconnected web than a chronological blog.
+I think in [[notes/bottom-up processing|nonlinear fashion]], so the content is more of [[notes/rhizomatic thinking|a web of connections]] than a chronological blog.
 Think of it as a choose-your-own-adventure—there’s no wrong place to start.

 ---